pantheon-systems/documentation/source/content/global-cdn.md

 ## Frequently Asked Questions

-### I already have a CDN, should I keep it when migrating to Pantheon?
+### I already have a CDN.
+Should I keep it when migrating to Pantheon?

 If you want to retain your existing CDN because of specific features they provide, you will need to set up a "stacked CDN" configuration.
 While we have some limited documentation for this setup with [Cloudflare](/cloudflare#option-2-use-cloudflares-cdn-stacked-on-top-of-pantheons-global-cdn), this is a largely self-serve practice.